vishnuv4/avr-printf/README.md

 - ```%s```: string
 - ```%c```: character

-The native printf works just by piping stdout to the UART interface.
+You might ask why we can use the standard printf, but not the standard scanf.
+Well, the native printf works just fine by piping stdout to the UART interface.
 The native scanf also technically can work the same way - however, that has double buffering issues with UART, and apparently you can't disable those on the XC8 compiler.
 So I implemented my own version and called it UART_scanf.